openintegrationhub/Data-and-Domain-Models/OIHDataModels/OIHDataModels.md

 # OIH Datasets
-Every OIH-Master-Data-Model consists of multiple loosely coupled sub-models.
-Every sub-model is marked as an *OID Dataset*:
+Every OIH-Master-Data-Model consists of one or multiple loosely coupled sub-models.
+Each of those sub-models has to be marked as an *OID Dataset*:

 ![OIH Record](assets/oih-dataset.png)